NickpFries/Games/README.md

 # Games
-Games that I have coded in my free time.
+This repository includes games that I have coded in my free time.
+These codes were written for fun and to help me learn more coding.
+I taught myself Python primarily through coding games (Specifically SpaceInvaders and Galaxy).
+Several of these games were made with the help of a tutorial, although I made changes and added new features to all the programs to make them my own and to ensure I fully understood the code.
+The README file for each game outlines the changes and additions I made.